anniehedgpeth/workflow/Chef.md

 1. Update your version number on the cookbook and push to Git.
 2. On your command line, from your cookbook directory in which the Policyfile.rb is located, remove the `Policyfile.lock.json` file if it exists `rm Policyfile.lock.json`
 3. Run `chef install`
-4. Run `chef show-policy` to get the Policy Group name as it shows the active policies for each group
+4. Run `chef show-policy` to get the Policy Group name as it shows the active policies for each group.
+It will be after the asterisk.
-5. Run `chef push <policyGroup> Policyfile.rb`
+5. Run `chef push <policyGroup> Policyfile.rb` (may have to use `sudo`)
 6. Run `chef show-policy` again to show the active policies for each group.
 The ID it uses should match the ID inside of the json file.
+(It's the first number `revision_id`, and it will only give you the first 10 digits.)
-7. Commit to Git so that you can have a history of the json for every time you do this
+7. Commit to Git so that you can have a history of the json for every time you do this.
+(You can call it "updated policy".)

 # Converge the node
 When I'm converging a node, I'm basically running the chef-client command which runs all of the recipes and cookbooks that are in the Policyfile on the node(s).

-- In an ssh session to the node run `sudo chef-client`
+- On a new terminal, open an ssh session to the node.
+- Run `sudo chef-client`

 # Scan for compliance errors on Compliance server
 After I've converged the node(s), then I want to scan them so that I can see what, if anything, still needs to be remediated.

 [Tour of Chef Compliance](http://www.anniehedgie.com/tour-of-chef-compliance)

-1. Update your version number on your profile.
+1. Update your version number in the .yml file on your profile.
+2. Compress the profile directory.
+3. Upload the latest version of your profile to Compliance.
+4. Add your node(s) to be scanned (check if IP address of VMs changed)
-2. Upload the latest version of your profile. (zip and upload)
+5. Scan your node(s) with the latest version of your profile.

+# Next Step...Get Jenkins to do this for me